muccg/yabi/docs/backends.rst

 ``mybucket`` on amazon.

 In setting up the credential for access to S3, your remote username is ignored, so you can place any text in here you like.
 You will need to fill in three fields: password, cert, and key.
-Into the password box put the Amazon access key password.
-Into the yabi key field put the Amazon ACCESS ID.
+Into the password box put the Amazon access key *password* .
+Into the yabi cert field put the Amazon ACCESS ID.
-Into the yabi cert field put the Amazon SECRET KEY.
+Into the yabi key field put the Amazon SECRET KEY.